ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 - A global trace flag must be enabled globally.
 Otherwise, the trace flag has no effect.
 We recommend that you enable global trace flags at startup, by using the `-T` command line option.
 This ensures the trace flag remains active after a server restart.
 Restart SQL Server for the trace flag to take effect.
 - If a trace flag has either global, session or query scope, it can be enabled with the appropriate scope.
 A trace flag that is enabled at the session level never affects another session, and the effect of the trace flag is lost when the SPID that opened the session logs out.

-Trace flags are set on or off by using either of the following methods:
+Trace flags are set `ON` or `OFF` by using either of the following methods:
 - Using the [DBCC TRACEON] and [DBCC TRACEOFF] commands.
 For example, to enable the 2528 trace flag globally, use `DBCC TRACEON` with the `-1` argument: `DBCC TRACEON (2528, -1)`.
 The effect of enabling a global trace flag with `DBCC TRACEON` is lost on server restart.
 To turn off a global trace flag, use `DBCC TRACEOFF` with the `-1` argument.
 - Using the `-T` startup option to specify that the trace flag be set on during startup.